collapsed-stacks/startups/questions/9048/setting-up-a-b2c-saas-in-the-uk-do-i-pay-tax-in-the-usa-and-canada.md

 - tagged: `tech-company`, `saas`, `tax-structure`
 - score: 1

-<p>I'll be setting up a B2C SaaS system in the coming months, and only really offering it to those who live in the USA, Canada or the UK.</p>
+I'll be setting up a B2C SaaS system in the coming months, and only really offering it to those who live in the USA, Canada or the UK.

-<p>I understand paying tax here in the UK on my earnings, but what about the earnings from people living in the USA and/or Canada?</p>
+I understand paying tax here in the UK on my earnings, but what about the earnings from people living in the USA and/or Canada?

-<p>I have tried Googling this but I didn't really find any information that was helpful.</p>
+I have tried Googling this but I didn't really find any information that was helpful.